The Keto and Paleo Diets for Mesothelioma and Cancer Patients

 Risks of the Paleo and Keto Diets

 Much of the foods that are included in the paleo diet are considered healthful, but it leaves out some that experts agree are good for you, namely peas, peanuts, lentils, beans, and dairy.
-These foods have fiber, protein, and minerals like calcium.
+These foods have fiber, protein, and minerals such as calcium.
 It is important when following the paleo diet to be sure you get enough of these nutrients.

 Before you make any dietary changes, speak to your doctor or medical team.
 There may be some important reasons that you are unaware of that you should not try these diets.
 If your doctor gives you the go-ahead, start slowly to let your body adapt and consider working with a dietician or nutritionist to be sure you get all the nutrients you need.